-For semester or year long study abroad opportunities, students should initially visit the UVM Office of International Education (OIE) to learn about the great variety of study abroad programs.
-For additional advisement on study abroad, contact Anna Smiles-Becker in Aiken 220G.
-Also, check out this searchable list of opportunities that Anna has emailed to students.
+For semester or year-long study abroad opportunities, students should initially visit the UVM Office of International Education (OIE) to learn about the great variety of study abroad programs.
+For additional advice on studying abroad, contact Jessica Cole (Jessica.Cole@uvm.edu)

 - Costa Rica Semester Abroad UVM Program

 - Round River Conservation Studies